- BBC Radio 4 appeal for Ukraine services

 We are incredibly proud that Depaul International’s work in Ukraine features on the BBC Radio 4 Appeal.
 The Appeal is read by our long-standing trustee Dame Louise Casey, the former UK homelessness czar and leading social policy reformer.

 The appeal was broadcast on Radio 4 on Sunday 21 October and again on Thursday 25 October.
 You can listen now on catch up.
-Donations are accepted on the BBC website have now closed: you can donate through our website.
+Please note donations via the BBC website have now closed: you can donate through our website.

 Hear Lina’s Story